 Getting to know your fish.

-Cooking whole fish can seem intimidating but if you know the basics it doesn’t have to be.
+Smoked whole red snapper can seem intimidating but if you know the basics it doesn’t have to be.
 The first step should always be to purchase your fish from a reputable place whether that’s your local grocery store or a fish market.
 There are a number of whole fish to choose from but far and away Red Snapper is my favorite.
 It’s a meaty fish that still has a flaky white meat but enough structure that it doesn’t just turn to mush the moment you eat it.

 You’ll want to first smell the fish and make sure it doesn’t have any strong odor.
 A bit of a saltwater ocean smell is fine but no strong smell of rotting seafood.
 That goes for the entire building.
 If a fish market smells so bad you can barely stand it, it’s probably a good idea to turn around and head somewhere else.
 The second thing you need to look for when buying whole fish is to look at the eyes.
 The eyes of the fish should be shiny and glass like.
 Avoid cloudy or any white milky discharge in the eyes.